MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scale-scom-managed-instance.md

 1. On the **Overview** page, under **Configuration**, select **Scaling**.
      :::image type="Scaling" source="media/scale-scom-managed-instance/scaling.png" alt-text="Screenshot of Scaling.":::
 1. On the **Scaling** page,
-    1. **Current**: Displays the existing number of management servers that are part of the SCOM Managed Instance (preview).
+    1. **Current**: Displays the existing number of management servers that are a part of the SCOM Managed Instance (preview).
     1. **Scale In/Out management servers**:
         1. **Total Endpoints to be monitored**: Enter the total number of endpoints you would like to monitor using a particular SCOM Managed Instance (preview).
-        1. Depending on the number of endpoints you enter, the ideal number of management servers to be provisioned will be recommended in the **Recommended Management servers** field.
+        1. **Recommended Management servers**: Depending on the number of endpoints you enter, the ideal number of management servers to be provisioned will be recommended.
 You can change the recommended value as desired.

            >[!Note]
-           >Management server can monitor upto 1000 endpoints.
+           >A Management server can monitor upto 1000 endpoints.

       :::image type="Scaling SCOM Managed Instance (preview)" source="media/scale-scom-managed-instance/scaling-scom-mi.png" alt-text="Screenshot of Scaling SCOM Managed Instance (preview).":::

-1. Select **Save** to trigger the Scale-In or Scale-out operation.
+1. Select **Save** to trigger the Scale In or Scale Out operation.

 ## Next steps